metno/pyaro/docs/Ungriddeddata.rst

 UngriddedData
 ===================

-UngriddedData is the main class for holding ungridded data -- mostly used for obervational data -- in pyaerocom.
+UngriddedData is the main class for holding ungridded data -- mostly used for observational data -- in pyaerocom.
 The class can either be instanciated and filled manually (see below for structure), or be created from a dictionary of StationData objects :ref:`_stationsdata_overview`.

 ..  image:: ./pics/UngriddedData.svg